AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 ---
 title: Share assets as a link
-seo-title: Share assets as a link
-description: Adobe Experience Manager Assets Brand Portal Administrators can share links of multiple assets with authorized internal users and external entities, including partners and vendors.
+description: Learn how Adobe Experience Manager Assets Brand Portal Administrators can share links of multiple assets with authorized internal users and external entities, including partners and vendors.
 Editors can view and share only the assets shared with them.
-seo-description: Adobe Experience Manager Assets Brand Portal Administrators can share links of multiple assets with authorized internal users and external entities, including partners and vendors.
-Editors can view and share only the assets shared with them.
-uuid: 8889ac24-c56d-4a47-b792-80c34ffb5c3f
 contentOwner: bdhar
 content-type: reference
 topic-tags: sharing